 False reports to law enforcement; penalty.
 Increases from a Class 1 misdemeanor to a Class 6 felony the punishment for knowingly making a false report to or calling or summoning without just cause any law-enforcement official if such report, call, or summons (i) involves a report of an act of violence or (ii) results in an immediate emergency response due to the facts of the crime falsely reported.
 The bill increases the penalty to a Class 5 felony if such emergency response results in serious bodily injury to or the death of any person.
 The bill also provides that a person convicted of such an offense be ordered to pay restitution for the reasonable expenses incurred in providing an appropriate emergency response.
-01/08/18 House: Referred to Committee for Courts of Justice Notes: City Position: Support HB 626 Wages; limiting employees' sharing of information prohibited, civil penalty.
-Patrons: Ayala, Lopez, Boysko, Carter, Delaney, Hurst, Krizek, Levine, Plum, Rodman and Watts Summary as introduced:

-Limiting employees' sharing of wage information prohibited; civil penalty.
+02/15/18 House: Left in Courts of Justice City Position: Support HB 626 Wages; limiting employees' sharing of information prohibited, civil penalty.
+Patrons: Ayala, Lopez, Boysko, Carter, Delaney, Hurst, Krizek, Levine, Plum, Rodman and Watts Summary as introduced: Limiting employees' sharing of wage information prohibited; civil penalty.
 Prohibits an employer from requiring, as a condition of employment, that an employee refrain from inquiring about, discussing, or disclosing information about the employee's own wages or about any other employee's wages.
 The measure also prohibits an employer from taking retaliatory action against an employee for sharing such information.
-02/06/18 House: Subcommittee recommends passing by indefinitely (5-Y 3-N) Notes: City Position: Support HB 640 Comprehensive plan, locality's; broadband infrastructure.
+02/13/18 House: Left in Commerce and Labor City Position: Support HB 640 Comprehensive plan, locality's; broadband infrastructure.
 Patrons: Boysko, Rodman, Ayala and Kory Summary as passed House:

 Comprehensive plan; broadband infrastructure.
 Provides that a locality's comprehensive plan may consider strategies to provide broadband infrastructure that is sufficient to meet the current and future needs of residents and businesses in the locality.
 In the preparation of a comprehensive plan, broadband infrastructure shall be included among the matters that the local planning commission shall survey and study.
-02/08/18 House: Read third time and passed House BLOCK VOTE (99-Y 0-N) 02/09/18 Senate: Referred to Committee on Local Government Notes: City Position: Support HB 647 Virginia Public Procurement Act; architectural and professional engineering term contracts.
+02/09/18 Senate: Referred to Committee on Local Government City Position: Support HB 647 Virginia Public Procurement Act; architectural and professional engineering term contracts.
 Patron: Bell, John J.

 Virginia Public Procurement Act; architectural and professional engineering term contracts.
-Increases from \$500,000 to \$750,000 the maximum total amount of all construction projects that may be performed in a one-year contract term of a contract for architectural or professional engineering services relating to multiple construction projects.
-02/05/18 House: Assigned GL sub: Subcommittee #2 Notes: City Position: Support HB 649 Firearms, certain; prohibited public carrying, penalty.
-Patron: Simon Summary as introduced:
+Increases from \$500,000 to \$750,000 the maximum total amount of all construction

+projects that may be performed in a one-year contract term of a contract for architectural or professional engineering services relating to multiple construction projects.

+02/13/18 House: Left in General Laws

+City Position: Support

+HB 649 Firearms, certain; prohibited public carrying, penalty.

+Patron: Simon

+Summary as introduced:

 Prohibited public carrying of certain firearms; penalty.
 Prohibits the carrying of a loaded shotgun or rifle in places open to the public in certain cities and counties.
 Current law prohibits the carrying in such locations of certain loaded firearms with high-capacity magazines, silencers, folding stock, or long ammunition or a loaded shotgun with a magazine that will hold more than seven rounds of the longest ammunition for which it is chambered.
 The bill adds the City of Roanoke to the list of cities in which the carrying of such firearms is prohibited.
-02/01/18 House: Subcommittee recommends passing by indefinitely (4-Y 2-N) Notes: City Position: Support HB 651 Protective orders; possession of firearms, penalty.
+02/13/18 House: Left in Militia, Police and Public Safety City Position: Support HB 651 Protective orders; possession of firearms, penalty.
 Patron: Murphy Summary as introduced: